thingsdb/ThingsDocs/v0/content/watching/warning.md

 Code | Description
 ---- | -----------
-`1` | This warning is pushed after attempting to *watch* a thing which does not exists in the collection.
+`1` | This warning is pushed after attempting to *watch* a thing which does not exist in the collection.

 > Example *warning* event in JSON format: